FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits (2026)

 FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits

-- FATF = global AML/CFT standard-setter; the FATF Recommendations are standards, not directly binding law — they bite via national implementing legislation.
+- FATF is the global AML/CFT standard-setter; the FATF Recommendations are standards, not directly binding law — they bite via national implementing legislation.

-- Recommendation 15 = virtual assets / VASPs; Recommendation 16 = the Travel Rule.
+- Recommendation 15 covers virtual assets and VASPs; Recommendation 16 is the Travel Rule.

-- VASP definition turns on five enumerated activities (VA↔fiat, VA↔VA, transfer, safekeeping/administration, participation in an issuer's VA offer/sale).
+- The VASP definition turns on five enumerated activities (VA↔fiat, VA↔VA, transfer, safekeeping/administration, and participation in an issuer's VA offer/sale).

-- Risk-based approach expected — but FATF says only a minority of jurisdictions fully apply it to VASP supervision.
+- A risk-based approach is expected — but FATF reports that only a minority of jurisdictions fully apply it to VASP supervision.

-- Offshore VASP (formed in one jurisdiction, serving another) = FATF-flagged elevated illicit-finance risk.
+- An offshore VASP (formed in one jurisdiction, serving another) is FATF-flagged for elevated illicit-finance risk where supervision is weak.

-- Jurisdiction-specific, evolving — "FATF-compliant" ≠ compliant everywhere; confirm with compliance counsel.
-Not legal/compliance advice.
+- This is jurisdiction-specific and evolving — "FATF-compliant" is not compliant everywhere; confirm with compliance counsel.
+Not legal or compliance advice.

 FATF sets standards, not law